 Looking for something to explain the rich meaning of the Chinese expression 差不多I came across this videoclip by G.E.M.鄧紫棋 who raps about what she calls “差不多 girls”.The song 差不多姑娘 was published as part of the album City Zoo and is the only rap song on it.It seems the 差不多 in the lyrics has the meaning similar as in hard to keep apart.
 To better understand the lyrics you need to be familiar with Chinese internet slangand some other expressions that aren’t part of the standard HSK vocabulary.The combination of rhythm and rhyme do make things easier though…

 In the process of Mandarin learning you’re never “done”.That’s especially true for the four tones.
-This video by an Mandarin expert reminded me that the mā-má-mǎ-mà–way people typically think of the four tones is wrong.
-He reveals some other interesting things as well.
+This video by Mandarin expert LeLe Farley reminded me that the mā-má-mǎ-mà–way people typically think of the four tones is wrong.
+LeLe reveals some other interesting things as well.